iwhitmor/labtwo/README.md

 ## About Me, with a guessing game

 I made this About Me page so you can take a quiz and learn more....About Me!
+I also added a list of some of my favorite things.

 ### Author: Ian Whitmore